-(3) types of jobs; Shot Blasting, “Track Blasting” and “Just Clean The Concrete”.
+There are types of jobs; Shot Blasting, “Track Blasting” and “Just Clean The Concrete”.

-(I write about this in my book.)
-You’ll mix Part A with Part B. These (2) Part Paints are sticky and dry incredibly hard.
+Whenever I’ve Shot Blasted, I’ve always used a Part Paint.
+(I wrote about this in my book.)
+You’ll mix Part A with Part B. These Part Paints are sticky and dry incredibly hard.

 I’ve had no luck bidding the following…

 - A) Track Blast the floor to accept paint.

-B) Layout and Stripe to Specifications.
+- B) Layout and Stripe to Specifications.
 When you do this operation…you’ll use a (2) Part Paint.
 It gets pricy quickly.

 But, I have had good luck bidding the following…

 - B) Apply (2) Part Paint to the entire floor.

 I’ve also had good luck bidding…

 - A) Shot Blast the entire floor.
 To clean it up and / or remove grime and old paint.

 - A) Shot Blast the entire floor.
 To clean it up and / or remove grime and old paint.

 - AND…Simply apply (2) Part Paint to a Concrete floor.
 (It’s a judgment call.)

 LAST…I have to include this next story…or I’d hate myself…

 I used a Grey (2) Part to cover an area of a garage floor.
 I applied it with a roller on an 8’ pole.
 I was going to change the existing standard layout to a H/C layout.
 (The area had been “blacked out”, “re-striped”, too many times.)

 On Line Removal… (This is my recap = recapitulate.)

 - A) A Wire Brush, Rag, Cleaning Agent, Elbow Grease.
 Quickly.

-- C) Shot Blaster, Eye and Ear Protection, (5) gallon buckets = empty the vacuum.
+- C) Shot Blaster, Eye and Ear Protection, five gallon buckets = empty the vacuum.